sohamthirty/Question-Answering-using-BERT-derivatives/README.md

 ## Data
 **[SQuAD 1.1 | Pranav Rajpurkar](https://rajpurkar.github.io/SQuAD-explorer/)**

-## Introduction
+## Overview
-Designing a Question and Answering (Q&A) system is a critical problem in the field of NLP and IR.
-Extensive use case and applications in businesses, academia and lifestyle.
-Helps to access the immense information and create systems which can answer natural language queries with relevant information.
-Q&A systems aid in rapidly getting the desired information without the need to go through the entire corpus.
+Question Answering Systems allow a user to express a question in natural language and get an immediate and brief response.
+It is an important task in the field of information retrieval and natural language processing (NLP).
+They enable us to properly use the huge amounts of information by helping in saving time and effort to scan the entire corpus.
+QA systems are found in search engines and phone conversational interfaces, and they’re good at answering simple snippets of information.
+The dataset being used in this project is the SQuAD1.1 which contains 100,000+ text answers to every question from a Wikipedia based reading passage.

 ## Problem Statement
 The project aims to predict answers to the given set of questions with the help of embedding and transformer based models and evaluate their results.